jkane17/qForProblems/episodes/ep7.md

 // Check x is not evenly divisible by any of these numbers all x mod raze -1 1+/:(ceiling[sqrt x]>)(6+)\ 6

-// Check if a number prime
+// Check if a number is prime
 isPrime:{$[
     x<2; 0b;
     x in p:2 3 5 7; 1b;